 I'm joking, of course.
 There is no war on Christmas, never has been, and probably never will be.
 We atheists are used to celebrating this and many other holidays.
 Just because Christmas has no religious significance for us doesn't mean we would rather work that day.
-Sure, it is generally a time for me to renew my feelings of disgust toward religious belief and at least some believers.
-But it is also a time to enjoy family, get a break from work, and reflect on the happy memories of holidays past, or whatever else one might want to do.
+Sure, it is generally a time for me to renew my feelings of disgust toward religious belief, but it can also be a time to enjoy family, get a break from work, and reflect on the happy memories of holidays past, or whatever else one might want to do.